hozana/openchurch/README.md

 ## A few commands

 - To generate our schema: `vendor/bin/schema generate-types config/schema.yaml` to have the PHP entities, then `bin/console doctrine:schema:update --force` to update database.
-- To test the app: `bin/console server:run`
+- To test the app: `bin/console server:run` in project root folder
+- To test the react client: `npm start` in `openchurch-admin` folder

 ## API usage example